encointer/encointer-parachain/README.md

 * Launch the network with polkadot-launch as explained in the previous section.
 * Run the `bootscript_demo_community.sh` from the encointer-node repository.
-* After the script has finished, run the following command in the encointer-node repository, which will return a hex-encoded proof of attendance for Alice: `./target/release/encointer-client-notee get-proof-of-attendances --cid 41eSfKJrhrR6CYxPfUbwAN18R77WbxXoViRWQMAF4hJB //Alice 1`
+* After the script has finished, run the following command in the encointer-node repository, which will return a hex-encoded proof of attendance for Alice: `./target/release/encointer-client-notee get-proof-of-attendance --cid 41eSfKJrhrR6CYxPfUbwAN18R77WbxXoViRWQMAF4hJB //Alice -1`

 This was the preliminaries.
 Now we head to the polkadot-ui to perform the xcm.
 We open three tabs in the browser with the polkadot-ui.